jbush001/NyuziProcessor/software/apps/sceneview/README.md

      	return 0;

 2. Increase the size of the virtual SDMMC device to fit the resource files.
-In rtl/testbench/sim_sdmmc.sv, change MAX_BLOCK_DEVICE_SIZE to 'h2000000 (32 MB)
+In hardware/testbench/sim_sdmmc.sv, change MAX_BLOCK_DEVICE_SIZE to 'h2000000 (32 MB)

 3. Increase the amount of RAM configured in the FPGA configuration.
-In rtl/testbench/verilator_tb.sv, change MEM_SIZE to 'h3000000 (48 MB)
+In hardware/testbench/verilator_tb.sv, change MEM_SIZE to 'h3000000 (48 MB)

-4. Type make in the rtl directory to rebuild the verilator model
+4. Type make in the hardware directory to rebuild the verilator model

 Once you've made these changes, you can run the test by typing 'make verirun'.